bretth/sera/README.rst

 --------------
 The main known weaknesses are:

-- In that event a compromised server AWS keypair can guess the name of other watchers then they can send commands to those watches.
+- In that event a compromised server AWS keypair can guess the name of other watchers then they can send commands to those watchers.
 This can be mitigated by using difficult to guess watcher/host names.

 - Client and server communicate by public key encryption using the pynacl library.
 On first contact they swap public keys, which means potentially with a compromised AWS keypair a malicious client could get in first assuming they know the watcher/host name.

 - Sera is intended to run as root user so a compromised client or server aws keypair can issue any command to the server.

+The main security features are:

+- The nacl public encyrption private keys are never transmitted
+- all messages between the client and watcher are encrypted after the initial public key exchange
+- the boto3 library uses verified ssl encryption over the top of the nacl encryption
+- AWS SQS is limited to 256KB message size
+- watcher aws keypair can only receive and send messages to known queues.

 Credits